bryanwweber/orbital-mechanics-notes/interplanetary-maneuvers/planetary-departure-trajectory.md

 ## Angle of the Departure Hyperbola

-In Eq. {eq}`eq:interplanetary-departure-impulse-angle`, we found the angle $\eta$, the angle of the apse line of the hyperbola relative to the heliocentric planetary velocity.
+In @eq:interplanetary-departure-impulse-angle, we found the angle $\eta$, the angle of the apse line of the hyperbola relative to the heliocentric planetary velocity.
 However, the inverse cosine function is ambigous in the quadrant of the result, meaning that the impulse could occur on either side of the velocity vector.

 The solution for $\eta$ that is chosen in practice is determined by the inclination of the parking orbit.
 If the parking orbit is prograde ($0° < i < 90°$), then the injection to the departure hyperbola will be counterclockwise.
 On the other hand, if the parking orbit is retrograde ($90° < i < 180°$), then the injection to the departure hyperbola will be clockwise.